pdm-project/pdm/README.md

 Ta-da!
 You are running an app with its dependencies installed in an isolated place, while no virtualenv is involved.

+You can also preserve the setting by appending the output of `pdm --pep582` to the end of `.bash_profile`.

 If you are curious about how this works, check [this doc section](https://pdm.fming.dev/project/#how-we-make-pep-582-packages-available-to-the-python-interpreter) for some explanation.

 ## Docker image